 To serve, add more fresh fruit toppings and Cocowhip®, if desired, and serve cold.

 P.S.
-The recipe contest is hosted by Alisa from Go Dairy Free and So Delicious®.
-This post was sponsored by So Delicious, but as always, my opinions are my own, and besides, I’d never lie about my favorite ice cream flavor!
+The recipe was originally posted as part of a promotion through Alisa from Go Dairy Free and So Delicious®.
+This post was sponsored by So Delicious, but as always, my opinions are my own, and besides, I'd never lie about my favorite ice cream flavor!
 Some links may be affiliate links and if you choose to purchase through them, you will not incur fees or higher prices, but my blog may receive a small amount to help offset the costs of this website.
 Read my full disclosure policy here.